One Shot in Atmore, Police Develop Person of Interest

 October 27, 2023

-On person was shot Thursday eveniing in Atmore, and police say they have developed a person of interestin the case.
+One person was shot Thursday evening in Atmore, and police say they have developed a person of interest in the case.

 About 5:45 p.m.
-Thursday, the Atmore Police Deparment responded to Atmore Community Hospital where a victim was suffering from a non-life threatening gunhot wound.
+Thursday, the Atmore Police Department responded to Atmore Community Hospital where a victim was suffering from a non-life threatening gunshot wound.
 They later located the crime scene in the 100 block of Brooks Lane.
-Police said a person of intesrest has been development, but names were not released.
+Police said a person of interest has been developed, but names were not released.

 NorthEscambia.com file photo.